-Before EZ Snap existed; if you wanted a custom fit RV skirting for your motorhome or fifthwheel, you would have had to hire an upholster to come to your R.V. and custom fit your RV Skirting.
+Before EZ Snap existed; if you wanted a custom fit RV skirting for your motorhome or fifthwheel, you would have had to hire an upholster to come to your R.V. and custom fit your RV Skirting or RV underpinning.
 But now using the EZ Snap fasteners you can install your own RV Skirting and fifth wheel skirting with kits.
 EZ Snap lets you achieve the same results as the expensive upholstery shop without the big bill.
 See RV Skirting video on the right hand side of this page.

 The RV Skirting Material:

 When EZ Snap developed this winterizing RV skirting kit; we wanted to use the very best material we could find for the application.
 All of our skirting products are made using "Shelter-Rite" premium skirting vinyl.
 Shelter-Rite is not only the most durable vinyl on the market, it is also the only RV skirting vinyl available that is MADE IN AMERICA.
 The Shelter-Rite RV skirting material is able to withstand temperatures to -67 degree winter conditions.
 It's also able to handle the extreme summer temperatures in places like Arizona.

 Shelter-Rite RV skirting is a " Non-Fray material like our shade screen mesh.
 This is a great feature as it allows Do-it-yourselfers could cut the fabric on-site without the need for hemmed edges.
 Shelter-Rite RV skirting has a proven track record of outstanding performance for over 40 years.
 Where ever you do decide to buy your RV skirting or 5th wheel skirting from, insist that they us the Shelter-Rite RV skirting material for long life and durability.